Being Effeminate and Sin

 The word effeminate comes from the Greek word “malako” which means “soft of nature,” “delicate,” or “tender.”
 An effeminate person may have female qualities untypical of a man.
 He may or may not be sexually active.
 Some may oppose masculinity and may choose to become transgender and change their sex to fulfill the role of the opposite gender.

-Genesis 1:26 says, “And God created man in His image, in His likeness; male and female He created them….and it was very good.”
+Genesis 1:27,31 says, “And God created man in His image, in His likeness; male and female He created them….and it was very good.”
 God’s intent is heterosexuality, with definite boundaries between men and women in both appearance and role (Genesis 5:2).
-Hence, to change one’s identity is to be outside of God’s plan for mankind.
+Hence, to change one’s identity is to be outside of God’s plan and will for mankind.

 In the Mosaic Law, it was forbidden to wear the other sexes clothes: “A woman shall not wear anything that pertains to a man, nor shall a man put on a woman’s garment, for all who do so are an abomination to the Lord your God” (Deuteronomy 22:5).
 God ordained that the distinction between male and female should be honored and obeyed.
 The desire to minimize this distinction grows from ungodly ideals.
 Maleness and femaleness are God’s choice, determined at conception.
 God’s plan is for every male is to grow into masculinity, and for every female to grow into femininity.
 Departing from this is to depart from God, which may eventually lead into sin.